tvallotton/pgc/readme.md

 assert author2 == author
 ```
 The `init_connection` function will register type codecs on the connection so row types can be decoded into models directly.
 When using a pool the `init=` argument can be used to have the pool initialize every connection.

-# Features
-* Namespacing of queries
-* Row types
-* Grouping query arguments
-* Foreign key enums

-## Introduction
-Pgc is a compiler for postgres (heavily inspired on sqlc), which aims to type check postgres queries and generate models and methods to perform such queries.

 ## Namespaced queries